 Just note that, unlike on your Parent PLUS or other federal loans, interest may very well continue to accrue on your private student loans during any period of forbearance.
 Read our list of private lenders offering relief during the coronavirus pandemic to learn more.
 If your loan servicer isn’t on the list, email or call directly to find out about your options.

 While you likely have options to pause payments on your parent student loans for the next few months, you don’t necessarily have to.
 If you can afford to keep paying, you could use this period of 0% interest on your federal parent loans to take a big bite out of the principal on your debt.

 Just remember that your federal loan servicer might automatically put your loans into forbearance, so you might have to manually input student loan payments to keep chipping away at your debt.

 And before making extra payments on your student loans, your priority should probably be covering living expenses, building up your emergency fund and paying off high-interest debt.

 Depending on your place of employment, you could get extra assistance paying off your student loans.
-The CARES Act provides employers with a new incentive to help their staff with student debt.
+The move provides employers with a new incentive to help their staff with student debt, at least through 2025.